talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 idea actually because it was reflective of how the team works and gives a good indication of your thought process and ability to communicate.
 It helped that my team was real big into design docs recently, so this was basically just like doing my normal job.
+For a different company.
+On a contrived problem.

 # The Onsite